-Raymond Williams once called Nature the most complex word in the language.28 I would say it's also the most dangerous.
-And not just in English - in all the Western languages.
-For Marxists, language is a distinctive moment in culture and ideology.29 It is not the free-floating signifier of the poststructuralists.
 Nor is it the epiphenomenal reflex of material forces implicated by many ecosocialists.
-Language and consciousness are dialectically, materially, bound to each other; they are, "from the very beginning [of the human experience] a social product" - which is to say, they are a labor process.30 With the rise of class society, ideology took shape.
+Language and consciousness are dialectically, materially, connected; they are, "from the very beginning [of the human experience] a social product"-which is to say, they are a labor process (Marx and Engels 1975, 44; Engels 1987).
+With the rise of class society, ideology took shape.
 Ideologies are languages of power.
 Marx, as usual, offers a delicious summary of why this matters.
-Language is "practical, real consciousness" rooted in social relations; in class society, language and class consciousness are bound to "ruling ideas."31 All those relations unfold as, and within, webs of life.32 All are pivotal to the unfolding planetary crisis.
+Language is "practical, real consciousness" rooted in social relations; in class society, language and class consciousness are bound to "ruling ideas" (Marx and Engels 1975, 44, 59).
+All those relations unfold as, and within, webs of life (ibid, 30).
+All are pivotal to the unfolding planetary crisis.

 These are among the philosophical premises of historical materialism.
 Their power is found in asking the right questions.
 And these questions can only be resolved, as I argued a decade ago, through praxis.
-It is bourgeois theory that deludes itself in thinking that theoretical difference can resolved through assertions of theoretical difference.
-Communist theory poses questions and propositions that can only be resolved - to the degree that any dialectical question can be resolved! - through praxis.
-The proletarian intellectual does not conjure concepts and impose them on past and present; instead, she "remains constantly on the real ground of history."33 Our questions and proposals seek to explain capitalism's world-historical patterns and turning points, so that we may identify the decisive contradictions of the "present as history"
+It is bourgeois theory that deludes itself in thinking that theoretical difference can be resolved through assertions of theoretical difference.
+In contrast, communist theory poses questions and propositions that can only be resolved-to the degree that any dialectical antagonism can be resolved!-through praxis.
+The proletarian intellectual does not conjure concepts and impose them on past and present; instead, she "remains constantly on the real ground of history" (ibid, 53-54).
+Our questions and proposals seek to explain capitalism's world-historical patterns and turning points, so that we may identify the decisive contradictions of the "present as history" (Sweezy 1953)-what Lenin aptly describes as the "weak links" in capitalism's chains of power, profit, and life (1964).